 Karijini National Park, Western Australia

-Australia is full of stunning national parks, but a lesser known one is Karijini, tucked into a remote part of Western Australia.
+Certainly one of the top things to do in Australia is to visit one (or several) of its stunning national parks.
+A lesser known Australian national park is Karijini, tucked into a remote part of Western Australia.
 We went there and camped for a few days and were not disappointed.
 There are wonderful hikes, beautiful waterfalls, and fascinating wildlife.
 Apparently there are many dingoes in the area, but we didn’t see any of those.
 (Darn!)

 Karijini is HUGE and unfortunately, you need a 4WD vehicle to see most things.
 We’ve mentioned before that a 4WD is a great asset on an Australian roadtrip, but we were in a mere 2WD campervan.